cronkitedata/rstudyguide/docs/031-select-filter.md

 This is really common and a pain.
 R thought you had TWO things you wanted to do -- one is just the filter, the other  is an error.
 The fix is to put the %>% after the filter.

+#### Spelling

+Everything has to be spelled the way R expects it to be, not the way it should be.
+If a variable name is misspelled, it has to be misspelled every time you use it until you change the name.

+#### Spelling

+Just again.
+Spelling.

 #### The dreaded NA {-}

 Missing information is recorded in R as `NA`.
 The problem is, this isn't a value at all -- it will never match anything, will never be bigger or smaller than anything, and will be ignored if you sort on it.
 We'll come back to this, but just remember that it's a problem.

 ## Sort / filter resources

 ### Exercises

-You have read "The Serial Killer Detective", from the New Yorker, profiling Hargrove's attempt to get better murder data than the government has available.
+In "[The Serial Killer Detector](https://www.newyorker.com/magazine/2017/11/27/the-serial-killer-detector)", Tom  Hargrove spent years creating more complete murder data than the government has available.
 I have taken the data from that project and converted it into an R data object that includes only murders in the West.
+The appendix to this book has exercises using that data using skills that were outlined in each chapter.

 ### Tutorials

+Most tutorials on this topic go through all of the basic verbs, including some you haven't seen yet (such as group_by, summarise and mutate).
+They all go together, but we'll be doing them a little at a time.
+Don't worry if these resources touch on things you don't know yet.

 * "[Teaching R](https://teachingr.com/)" videos.
 They're a little more detailed than we need, but it's a useful review of most of what we've done.
 * Andrew Ba Tran's "[Lesson 3: Wrangling data](https://learn.r-journalism.com/en/wrangling/)" from the R for Journalists (learn-r) website.
 You can watch the videos and take the quizzes without following along on your computer.